-A quick education on federal loans.
+A quick education on federal student loans.

 - Student Loans: Direct loans are made by the federal government and are low-interest loans made to students for the cost of education, minus any financial aid.
 There are two types of Direct loans.

 - Direct Subsidized Loan - the federal government pays the loan's interest while the student is in school at least half-time.
 These loans are based on family need.